 In the July 25, 2001 order, the FERC also called for a preliminary evidentiary hearing to explore whether there may have been unjust and unreasonable charges for spot market sales of electricity in the Pacific Northwest from December 25, 2000 through June 20, 2001.
 During that period, PGE both sold and purchased electricity in the Pacific Northwest.
 In September 2001, upon completion of hearings, the appointed administrative law judge issued a recommended order that the claims for refunds be dismissed.
 In December 2002, the FERC re-opened the case to allow parties to conduct further discovery.
-On June 25, 2003, the FERC issued an order terminating the proceeding and denying the claims for refunds.
-On July 25, 2003, numerous parties filed motions for rehearing of the FERC order issued June 25, 2003.
+In June 2003, the FERC issued an order terminating the proceeding and denying the claims for refunds.
+In July 2003, numerous parties filed requests for rehearing of the June 2003 FERC order.
+The FERC has granted the requests for rehearing solely for purposes of reconsideration.